Convert HTML to PDF with wkhtmltopdf

 What you need to do instead:

-- Head over to the releases page and download the one for macOS.
+- Head over to the releases page and download the relese for macOS.

 - You’ll likely see another error: “Apple could not verify “wkhtmltox-0.12.6-2.macos-cocoa.pkg” is free of malware that may harm your Mac or compromise your privacy.”